 This annex shows an example usage of NLM IE and mutual link metric that described in clause 5.2.2, 5.3.1 and 6.1.3.

 An LQM is measured or observed by each device to construct and to maintain a L2R mesh as described in clause 5.
-It may be significantly different value from the one for the opposite link due to some reasons. (e.g. emission power difference among products etc.) For example, ETX is counted by number of transmission for the one frame.
-It is observed by the sender and PQM represents the quality of sending frame upward in result.
-On the contrary, RSW is a metric of radio power and it is observed by the receiver and PQM represents the quality of sending cost of downward.
-If the actual links for upward and downward are different, a path which is not good for both directions may be chosen.
+It may be significantly different value from the one for the opposite link due to some reasons. (e.g. emission power difference among products etc.) If the actual links for upward and downward are different, a path which is not good for both directions may be chosen.
 The mutual link cost is used to avoid it.

 NLM IE is used to announce the LQM observed by the NLM IE sender.
 When a device receives the NLM IE, it updates ‘announced LQM’ for the NLM IE sender in the global NT.
 The observed LQM is updated periodically by the device itself.
 The mutual link metric is calculated from these two values.
 The following shows an example to calculate it.

-For the case of using ETX, mutual link cost is recommended to be calculated by Max (observed LQM, announced LQM) since the bad link for either direction should not be chosen.
-Considering ETX represents the inverse number of possibility to send, Geometric mean (observed LQM, announced LQM) can be used alternatively.
+For the case of using ETX, mutual link cost is recommended to use max LQM of both directions since the bad link for either direction should not be chosen.
+Considering ETX represents the inverse number of possibility to send, geometric mean can be used alternatively.

-For the case of using RSW, it should be calculated by the Max (observed LQM, announced LQM).
+For the case of using RSW, it should be calculated by the max of LQMs.

-For the Expected air time, it is the occupancy time measured by the sender and it should use Arithmetic average (observed LQM, announced LQM).
+For the Expected air time, it is the occupancy time measured by the sender and it should use arithmetic average.
+Recommended equation is listed on Table xx.